openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/web/cj-web-page-loading-with-web-components.md

 Page loading is a fundamental feature of Web components.
 Based on the data source, page loading can be categorized into three common scenarios: loading network pages, loading local pages, and loading HTML-formatted rich text data.

 During the page loading process, if network resource acquisition is involved, please configure network access permissions in module.json5.
-For adding methods, refer to [Declaring Permissions in Configuration Files](../security/AccessToken/cj-declare-permissions.md).
+For the method to add permissions, refer to [Declaring Permissions in Configuration Files](../security/AccessToken/cj-declare-permissions.md).

 ```json
 "requestPermissions":[